 I used the Doctor Who Tumbling Tardis Tower Game I picked up from Amazon.
 I originally purchased the set to simply use as counters – but after I got the tower, the Dread-style use struck me.
 And it worked beautifully.
 Stable tables permitting, I’ll use it again.

 It worked beautifully – and stable tables permitting, I’ll use it again.

 Whenever the players failed to make a roll, suffered a grievous wound, or wanted to use a skill they didn’t have, they could opt to pull a block from the tumbling tower instead.
 Sometimes that meant that more than one player would pull blocks consecutively.

 The tower dropped twice during the course of the game – once close to the end, which led to an extra complication for them to resolve before concluding.
 Sounds of dismay and guidance calls would follow quickly when a player declared they would draw a block.

 The family enjoyed the game so much that they went off and picked up the game from Cubicle 7, along with the 8th Doctor sourcebook, on my recommendation because, at heart, the volume provides you with a great selection of adventures.

 They asked about the Quick Character Gen Cards – and I said that I’d put the link up on the website – so here’s that link to the print-and-play card sheets.

-As covered in my earlier article on the Quick Gen cards, you have enough cards to create up to seven Time Lord characters and the abilities offer a good spread.
+As my earlier article on the Quick Gen cards covered, you have enough cards to create up to seven Time Lord characters, and the abilities offer a good spread.
 The fewer players (and therefore characters) you have, the more likely they’ll need to spend Story Points to account for missing skills.

-I recommend lamination, but you could just print them on a piece of stiff card or use paper and card sleeves.
+I recommend lamination, but you could just print them off on a stiff card or paper and card sleeves.
 I prefer lamination because the players can then scribble on them with a dry-wipe pen.